🧮 Scientific Computing¶

 -

-This paper proposes an exposure-time-dependent modulation transfer function (ET-MTF) that treats exposure time as a continuous variable, and constructs a large-scale synthetic turbulence dataset ET-Turb (5,083 videos, 2 million frames), significantly improving the generalization of turbulence restoration models on real-world data.
+Ours proposes the Exposure-Time dependent Modulation Transfer Function (ET-MTF), modeling exposure time as a continuous variable.
+A large-scale synthetic turbulence dataset, ET-Turb (5,083 videos, 2 million frames), is constructed, significantly improving the generalization of turbulence restoration models on real-world data.

 - EHETM: High-Quality and Efficient Turbulence Mitigation with Events